Basic Dope Sheet Operation

 If a folder is closed and a keyframe is moved, the edit will be applied to all keyframes contained in the folder.

-Click on the [link button] next to the parameter name to link it to the parameter below.
+Click on the [Link Parameters] button next to the parameter name to link it to the parameter below.

 Show/hide models and images